facebook/facebook-ios-sdk/README.md

 ## Contribute

 All of Facebook SDK for Swift development happens on GitHub.
 Contributions make for good karma and we welcome new contributors with tremendous joy.
-We request that you read our [contributing guidelines](.github/CONTRIBUTING.md) before submitting a Pull Request.
+We request that you read our [contributing guidelines](./CONTRIBUTING.md) before submitting a Pull Request.

+## License

+Facebook SDK in Swift is MIT licensed, as found in the [`LICENSE`](https://github.com/facebook/facebook-sdk-swift/blob/master/LICENSE) file.